All Episodes

 He's no fan also of Robert Mueller.

-Penned an op-ed in the Washington Post, May of 2017, defending Trump's move just days earlier to fire former FBI director Comey.
+Penned an op-ed in the Washington Post, May of 2017, defending Trump's move just days earlier to fire former FBI Director Comey.

 By the way, the president could have fired him for any reason.

-It's it's indisputable.
+It's indisputable.

 Doesn't matter why he fired him.